Cordless Drill vs Impact Driver: 7 Critical Differences You Must Know (2025)

 Final Verdict

-If your projects involve driving long screws, working in dense materials, or frequent fastening, an impact driver will feel faster and more powerful.
+👉 If your projects involve long screws, hardwood, or repeated fastening, an impact driver becomes extremely useful.

 We will be happy to hear your thoughts